Managing your phone service doesn't have to be hard. In this VoIP FAQ, we answer everything you ever wanted to know

 57) What is a softphone?

-A softphone refers to the software (app) that is used to make calls through your VoIP service.
-It’s an application that completes phone calls.
+A softphone refers to software that can make calls through your VoIP service.
+It’s a phone app that can place and accept phone calls over the internet.

 In contrast, a desk phone refers to the physical phone that sits at your desk.
 Either method can be used to make calls through your cloud-based system.

 58) What is a codec?

 A codec is a compression format to encode and decode multimedia.
 When it comes to VoIP, a codec encodes and decodes audio over the internet.
 VoIP codecs are utilized to transmit and receive sound (or video) efficiently.

 VoIP calls typically feature HD Voice, which is made possible with the G.722 codec.
 VoIP codecs balance the bandwidth consumption, call quality, and latency automatically.